rabbitmq/rabbitmq-web-mqtt/README.md

-## This was migrated to https://github.com/rabbitmq/rabbitmq-server

-All issues have been transferred, archiving.

 # RabbitMQ Web MQTT plugin

 This plugin provides support for MQTT-over-WebSockets to RabbitMQ.

+## This was migrated to https://github.com/rabbitmq/rabbitmq-server

+This repository has been moved to the main unified RabbitMQ "monorepo", including all open issues.
+You can find the source under [/deps/rabbitmq_web_mqtt](https://github.com/rabbitmq/rabbitmq-server/tree/master/deps/rabbitmq_web_mqtt).
+All issues have been transferred.

 ## Installation